 As indicated above, the EPCs for lead are the average (i.e., arithmetic mean) values for each dataset.
 A lead evaluation spreadsheet, providing the computations to determine lead averages for each dataset, is also included as an electronic attachment.
-The average lead concentrations are presented for each dataset in Table 6, which indicates that neither surface, subsurface, nor pooled soils exceeded an average lead value of 800 mg/kg.
+The average lead concentrations are presented for each dataset in Table 7, which indicates that neither surface, subsurface, nor pooled soils exceeded an average lead value of 800 mg/kg.
 The screening criterion for lead was set at an arithmetic mean of 800 mg/kg based on the RSL, with a secondary limit of 2,518 mg/kg based on the May 2017 updated ALM developed by the USEPA (corresponding to a 5% probability of a blood lead level of 10 ug/dL).
-There were no locations with lead detections above 10,000 mg/kg.